m-jahn/genome-scale-models/README.md

 - reaction definitions that link metabolites to each other.
 Those define the topology of the metabolic network (for example `PYK`: `adp_c + pep_c --> atp_c + pyr_c`)
 - groups of reactions that constitute a subsystem, such as all reactions for Citrate cycle
-- meta information such as gene-name reaction associations
+- meta data such as gene-name-reaction associations

 ### Parameters and constraints